____________________________________________________________________________

 -sudden tantrums

--tendency toward violence or overly
+-tendency toward violence or overly passive behavior -verbal aggression or silence -poor academic progress

 - noncompliance with requests